Cats need regular grooming throughout the cooler months. Learn how to adapt your current grooming routine to keep your cat healthy through winter.

 Regular grooming will also help prevent hairballs and gives you the opportunity to remove dead leaves or any other debris from their fur.
 If your cat gets caught out in the rain, always dry them thoroughly with a towel; warm, damp fur creates a perfect breeding ground for bacteria and infection.

-Doing so regularly also gives you a chance to check for any bits of gravel or stone that may have become lodged between their toes which, if left unchecked, can cause severe pain and infection.
+Doing this regularly gives you a chance to check for any bits of gravel or stone that may have become lodged between their toes which, if left unchecked, can cause severe pain and infection.

-In the event of a freezing winter, you should also watch out for chemical burns or rashes caused by gritting salt.
-If your cat’s feet look irritated, gently wash it off with warm water and consider keeping them indoors until the irritation calms.
-Rock salt can be toxic to cats, so always clean it off before they get a chance to lick it off themselves.
+In the event of freezing weather, you should also watch out for chemical burns or rashes caused by gritting salt.
+If your cat’s feet look irritated, gently wash them with warm water and consider keeping them indoors until the irritation calms down.
+Rock salt can be toxic to cats, so always clean it off before they get a chance to lick it off.

-Various objects can become lodged in your cat’s ear, so you should always check them during your regular grooming sessions.
+Bits of leaves and grit can become lodged in your cat’s ears; always check them during your regular grooming sessions.
 Healthy ears should be clean and be free of odour, without redness or discharge.

 Cats’ ears are extremely delicate and easily damaged, so avoid trying to clean them yourself, and never put anything in them as this can cause distress.
 If you think your cat’s ears need cleaning, or you have any concerns, speak to your vet.

 Although your cat’s skin is protected by a thick layer of fur, it’s important to keep an eye on it, especially in the colder months.
 Central heating and extreme temperatures can dehydrate their skin and cause dandruff.
-If you spot a few flakes, consider investing in a humidifier to add moisture back into the air and make sure their diet is rich in omega 3.
+If you spot flakes, consider investing in a humidifier to add moisture back into the air and increase the omega 3 in their diet.

-If dandruff doesn’t dissipate or their skin becomes red and irritated, this could be a sign of an underlying condition, so speak to your vet as soon as possible.
+If the dandruff doesn’t disappear or their skin becomes red and irritated, this could be a sign of an underlying condition, so speak to your vet as soon as possible.